sgladstone/com.pogstone.contenttokens/README.md

 This extension can be safely installed in CiviCRM under any CMS.
 However it will only add content tokens if running under Drupal 6 or 7.

 This extension has been tested with Drupal 6 and Drupal 7.

+Installation Note: If your Drupal tables are in a different database than your CiviCRM tables then you will need to verify that the CiviCRM database user has permission to query tables in the Drupal database.